-When going into Inhibit, the MD plus will immediately shut off its output, disregarding any Decel setting, and when coming out of Inhibit, the MD plus will immediately return to its Target Speed, disregarding any Accel setting.
+When going into Inhibit, the Accu-Set plus will immediately shut off its "wiper" output, disregarding any Decel setting, and when coming out of Inhibit, the Accu-Set plus will immediately return to its Target Speed, disregarding any Accel setting.
 This is exactly like the "E-Stop" behavior.